jeness/MapReduce-and-Hadoop/readme.md

 hadoop fs -cat output2/part-00000
 ```

-## Part 2:Write mapper and reducer on one's own
+## Part 2: Write mapper and reducer on one's own
+refers to directory part1 and part2